Employee Left Without Notice: Can She Claim Leave Encashment and Salary? How Should We Handle This?

 alok-singh1

-Please go through the appointment letter (Term and conditions of employment),and at the time of of f&f calculation you can deduct the recoverable amount NP as per employment terms and conditions and applicable labour laws.
+Dear, please go through the appointment letter (terms and conditions of employment).
+At the time of the full and final (F&F) calculation, you can deduct the recoverable amount NP as per employment terms and conditions and applicable labor laws.

 raghunath_bv